 To support the massive amount of weight mobile cranes carry, the components of these machines are manufactured with special steel that contains trace amounts of a mineral called molybdenum.
 Crawler cranes can bear the most weight, with some models lifting nearly 7,000 tons while smaller truck cranes are ideal for lighter work under 100 tons.

-When renting a crane, it’s essential to identify which machine is best suited for your particular project.
+When renting a mobile crane, it’s essential to identify which machine is best suited for your particular project.
 You need to determine how high your crane needs to reach, what kind of weight capacity it can carry, and how long the crane will remain on-site.
 Take a few moments to learn more about mobile cranes and why you should think about renting one for your next job.

 Do I Need a Mobile Crane?